Basic Questions and Answers About Syphilis

 What Does Syphilis Look Like?

 Syphilis has been called the great imitator' because it has so many possible symptoms, many of which look like symptoms from other diseases.
 The painless syphilis sore that you would get after you are first infected can be confused for an ingrown hair, zipper cut, or other seemingly harmless bump.
 The non-itchy body rash that develops during the second stage of syphilis can show up on the palms of your hands and soles of your feet, all over your body, or in just a few places.
-You could also be infected with syphilis and have very mild symptoms or none at all.
+Syphilis can also affect the eye and can lead to permanent blindness.
+This is called ocular syphilis.
+You could also get syphilis and have very mild symptoms or none at all.

 How Can I Reduce My Risk of Getting Syphilis?